Helping Families with Child Custody and Conservatorship Issues in Texas

 In Texas, child custody is referred to as conservatorship.
 A parent who has custody of a child is not his or her “custodian,” rather his or her conservator.
-Conservatorship grants parental rights and responsibilities, such as the right to make decisions about the child’s education, religious upbringing, and healthcare.
+Conservatorship grants parental rights and responsibilities, such as the right to make decisions about the child’s:

 If both parents can agree on a parenting plan in a joint conservatorship, that plan can be submitted to the court for approval.
 If the parents cannot agree, they must take their case before a family law judge.
 Texas courts determine custody arrangements based on the child’s best interests.
 With that in mind, the court will order either a joint conservatorship or a sole conservatorship.